tibs/markup-history/markup-history-paper.rst

 - this has been a known limitation for the life of reStructuredText, but no final solution has been proposed yet.

+The primary aims of reStructuredText are (a) readbility and (b) predicatability.
+The first makes sense for a markup language designed for use with Python, whose first aim is also to be readable.
+The second is natural when the developer comes from a professional structured markup background - David Goodger had worked on SGML-based documentation systems.

+As you will have noticed, the earlier lightweight markup systems tended to be informally specified, with ambiguities in their implementation.
+This means that it was not always possible to predict the resultant output from a document just by looking at it, and also that even if a second implementation were made, it could only be consistent with the first by essentially duplicating all of the minutiae of its source code.

+So reStructuredText aims to be readble first, even if that means some constructs are somewhat harder to write (for example, titles needing to be underlined, or over and underlined, which is clearly harder to do than just prepending N characters per title level).
+The original document is meant to have equal standing with those produced by processing it.

+Secondly, having a detailed specification (although I'd argue it is still very readable) means one can know what an author meant by the document structure they typed.
+This means that one can tell them when they got it wrong (something some people appear not to like).
+It also makes it much easier to produce alternate implementations, which either behave identically in their understanding of the input text, or can be specific about where they are going to differ.
+And this last has definitely benefited use of reStructuredText.

+.. note:: I'm particularly fond of the implementation in VimL, the programming language within the Vim editor.

+A much subtler, but I'd argue equally important aim, was to be entirely agnostic about output format.
+Most lightweight markup formats, even today, clearly favour one output format over another - for instance, markdown looks like a simpler way of creating HTML, and asciidoc targets docbooks.
+That's not necessarily a bad thing, partiuclarly when one output format can often be turned into another with reasonable ease, but I like the purity of regarding the actual final presentation as a detail.
+It has also allowed reStructuredText to adopt forms that are related to the final form wanted, rather than how it might be obtained - for instance, footnotes.

 Links:

 * `Wikipedia - reStructuredText`_